What Is Concrete Curing?

 Without proper curing:

-- Concrete can lose 50% of its potential strength
+- Concrete can lose strength

-- Cracks form from rapid drying
+- Cracks can form from fast drying

 Why Curing Matters: The Science